 The department is situated in a purpose built block, which is shared with the Junior School.
 It is well equipped with a digital language laboratory, interactive whiteboards, projectors, DVD players and a computer suite.
 The school has subscriptions to the language learning websites Linguascope and Kerboodle, amongst others.

-All pupils learn French from Year 7.
-They also learn a second foreign language: German or Spanish.
-They have 3 lessons per week in each language.
+All pupils learn French as a core language for five periods per fortnight in Shells.
+In Second Year, they also learn a second foreign language: German or Spanish.
+Lessons in Second Year are for four periods per fortnight in each language.

 Pupils are formally assessed in the languages they learn at the end of the academic year, in addition to regular vocabulary testing throughout the course.
-All pupils take at least one language to GCSE.
-At GCSE level, pupils have 4 lessons a week.
+All pupils take at least one language to IGCSE.
+At IGCSE level, pupils have five lessons per fortnight in Fourth Year and six lessons per fortnight in Fifth Year.
 In addition to the textbook, a wide variety of other resources are used to enhance the curriculum.
-Current 5th year pupils in all languages will be following the AQA GCSE course; pupils in 4th year will be beginning the Edexcel IGCSE course.
+We follow the Edexcel IGCSE course in all three Modern Foreign Languages.

-At 16, pupils can opt to carry the languages to AS and A2 study.
-They have 9 lessons a week and they are also expected to carry out private study.
-They have one 35 minute lesson per week with the relevant Language Assistant.
-The AQA exam board is used for all languages at A Level.
+At 16, pupils can opt to carry all three languages through to A level.
+They have 12 lessons per fortnight and they are also expected to carry out private study.
+They will also meet with the relevant Language Assistant on a weekly basis.
+The AQA exam board is used for all languages at A level.

-Languages are becoming increasingly important in today’s society.
+Languages are becoming increasingly important in today’s globalised society.
 There is a misconception amongst people that languages are only useful if your ambition is to become a teacher.
 This is not the case!
-Languages actually benefit and complement a whole host of career choices.
-In 2013/14, 92.9% of language graduates went on to find employment within six months of completing their undergraduate degree.
+Languages actually benefit and complement a whole host of career choices and the decision to leave the European Union means that more foreign language speakers will be required in future to fill the roles currently performed by European nationals residing in Britain.

 To read Head of Department Mrs May's case for language learning, please click here.